markdryan/specasm/README.md

 [Download](https://github.com/markdryan/specasm/releases) the latest release of Specasm appropriate for your Spectrum and unzip the contents of the file into the root directory of your SD card.

 > [!TIP]
-> There are two different Zip files available, specasm48.zip for the 48kb and 128kb Spectrum, and specasmnext.zip for the ZX Spectrum Next.
+> There are three different Zip files available, specasm48.zip for the 48kb, specasm128.zip for the 128kb Spectrum, and specasmnext.zip for the ZX Spectrum Next.
 You must download the appropriate version for your machine.

 You should now have a folder in your root directory called SPECASM.
 It should look something like this if you downloaded specasm48.zip